Federal Energy Regulatory Commission.

 Vertical Market Power Analysis

-To demonstrate a lack of vertical market power to the extent that a public utility with market-based rates, or any of its affiliates, owns, operates or controls transmission facilities, it must:
+To demonstrate a lack of vertical market power, if a public utility with market-based rates, or any of its affiliates, owns, operates or controls transmission facilities, that public utility must:

 - Have on file a Commission-approved Open Access Transmission Tariff